isomerpages/psd-psw/_psw-spark-2024/Spark: Public Service Week (PSW) Opening.md

 description: ""
 ---
 <h3>Spark: Public Service Week Opening</h3>
-<p>Public Service Week 2024 kicks off with Spark, the opening event that
+<p>Public Service Week (PSW) 2024 kicks off with Spark, the opening event
-seeks to ignite public officers’ sense of purpose and calling as One Public Service, and brings the Public Service together to celebrate and recognise officers and agencies for excellence in service delivery, organisational practices and innovation.
+that seeks to ignite public officers’ sense of purpose and calling as One Public Service, and brings the Public Service together to celebrate and recognise officers and agencies for excellence in service delivery, organisational practices and innovation.
 Participants can also look forward to exciting onsite fringe activities and redeem limited edition PSW gifts.</p>
 <p>Key highlights include the Public Sector Transformation (PST) Awards Ceremony,